CeliaSomlai/zerowastelivinginleipzig/en/_posts/2020-12-11-christmas.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/HKUY_gOxLas?start=736" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <strong>Christmas Tree</strong> - you can easily craft a “tree” without sacrificing a living tree using natural materials like sticks and twines or pine cones.
 If you want to have a real tree, you could consider having one that comes in a plant pot and can be planted outside after Christmas or reused again next Christmas.
-From what I hear, this strategy only has a limited success rate, as many potted trees aren’t likely to survive the year until the next festival season.But it’s definitely worth a try, I’d say.
+From what I hear, this strategy only has a limited success rate, as many potted trees aren’t likely to survive the year until the next festival season.
+But it’s definitely worth a try, I’d say.
 If you do actually and up with a dead tree, here is the [link](https://www.leipzig.de/freizeit-kultur-und-tourismus/veranstaltungen-und-termine/weihnachten/ablagestellen-fuer-weihnachtsbaeume/) where you can leave your Christmas tree for the City cleaning to pick it up - I will try to figure out what they actually do with the trees.
 If I get an answer from them I will update it here.